mhesfahani97/DigiNext-DevOps-BootCamp/Task-5/README.md

       ```

 2. **Creating Services**
-    - Create the necessary services, including a NodePort service for exposing WordPress to HAProxy and the outside world, and a ClusterIP service for connecting WordPress to MySQL:
+    - Create the necessary services, including a NodePort service for exposing WordPress, and a ClusterIP service for connecting WordPress to MySQL:
       ```shell
       kubectl apply -f ./services.yaml
       ```